 Articles

-Gatland's thinking underminded by injuries Posted over 11 years ago
+Gatland's thinking underminded by injuries Posted about 12 years ago

 Warren Gatland said after he was named as the Lions coach for next year’s tour to Australia that he would judge players more by how they played in this month’s tangle of Tests in Europe than next year’s Six Nations.